nomanic/itsybitsytweener/README.md

 ## Options

-Basically when you create a tween, you define what it will do, it only ever tweens between 0 and 1 we then use this number to interpolate our values we wish to impose on the element
+Basically when you create a tween, you define what it will do, it only ever tweens between 0 and 1
+we then use this number to interpolate our values we wish to impose on the element

 ### Mandatory Options

-duration, total duration of tween step, a function to perform at each step of the tween (this is basically the function that updates the element)
+**duration**, total duration of tween
+**step**, a function to perform at each step of the tween (this is basically the function that updates the element)

 ### Optional Options

-easing, the easing function to use
+**easing**, the easing function to use
-4 are defined in the easer variable easer.easeInOutQuad easer.easeOutElastic
+4 are defined in the easer variable
+easer.easeInOutQuad
+easer.easeOutElastic
 easer.easeOutBounce
 easer.easeInOutSine
 If easing isn't specified, it's just linear

+**target**, this is just a helper variable
+[document.getElementById('box'),[100,100],[400,400],['FF0000','00FF00']]
-target, this is just a helper variable [document.getElementById('box'),[100,100],[400,400],['FF0000','00FF00']] it can be defined anyway you want
+it can be defined anyway you want
 Here, it's just the element, then 3 pairs of values for old & new x,y and color values

-finish, a function to call on completion
+**finish**, a function to call on completion

-autorun, tween will begin straight after it has been created
+**autorun**, tween will begin straight after it has been created

 ## Adding Easing Equations

-Because this tweener only ever runs between 0 and 1, all the easing equations are greatly simplified We just take the easing equation for say easeOutElastic
+Because this tweener only ever runs between 0 and 1, all the easing equations are greatly simplified
+We just take the easing equation for say easeOutElastic

 ```